learn-co-curriculum/design-phase0-introduction/README.md

-# Welcome to Design Prep #
+# Welcome

-### Welcome to Flatiron's introductory design course.
+# Welcome to Flatiron's introductory design course.
 If you're considering a career in design, you're in the right place.

 This mini-course is designed to help you, a prospective design student:
 * Understand more about design